unlimitediw/DistributedSystemLearn/DockerAndContainer.md

 <a name ="dockernetlab"></a>
 ### Docker Networking Hands-on Lab
 > Foreword
   * This lab is about Key Docker Networking concepts learning such as 'bridge' and 'overlay networking' and finally will create a service and test it.
+In this lab, I specifically create a gwuservice and test some different value to check the key point like vip address and ping outside/inside.

 > Networking Basic:
 * The Docker Network Command List: